 Historically, State Transportation Improvement Program funding has been unreliable.
-Fortunately, the passage of Senate Bill 1, The Road Repair and Accountability Act of 2017, is expected to stabilize these revenues and has already enabled the programming of over \$13 million to the SFMTA Light Rail Lines projects.
+Fortunately, the passage of Senate Bill 1, The Road Repair and Accountability Act of 2017, is expected to stabilize these revenues and has already enabled the programming of over \$13 million last year.